Pre-Medical Advising Notes

 Every medical school has its own particular set of entrance requirements, so it is important early in your undergraduate education to identify a few medical schools to which you will likely apply.
 You should choose a public medical school in your home state (or in a state which provides tuition reciprocity with your home state), since most state medical schools are required by law to give preference to state residents.
 Attendance at Dordt does not affect your state of residence.
 You might also choose a few other private and out-of-state public institutions.
 You should consult the MSAR and CIB books, the schools' websites, or contact the schools directly to determine the specific requirements of these schools and plan your program accordingly.

 Most medical schools base their required course prerequisites on the same prerequisites for the MCAT.
-The MCAT, or Medical College Admissions Test, is a comprehensive test based on the science content found in introductory courses including general chemistry, organic chemistry, general biology, and physics, plus writing and rheortic skills developed in composition courses and other courses in the humanities or social sciences with a strong writing component.
+The MCAT, or Medical College Admissions Test, is a comprehensive test based on the science content found in introductory courses including general chemistry, organic chemistry, general biology, and physics, plus writing and rhetoric skills developed in composition courses and other courses in the humanities or social sciences with a strong writing component.
 While the MCAT prerequisites are the baseline, most medical schools have their own specific requirements, and it is important for you to determine these requirements for any school you have interest in.

 Table 1 lists those courses at Dordt which will meet the requirements for the MCAT and which are frequently found in medical school admissions requirements.
 Two topics merit special mention:

-1. The MCAT does not specifically require a math background; however, the test does assume an ability to do basic calculations, algebra, trignonometry, and make statistical inferences from data without the aid of a calculator.
+1. The MCAT does not specifically require a math background; however, the test does assume an ability to do basic calculations, algebra, trigonometry, and make statistical inferences from data without the aid of a calculator.
 In addition, medical schools vary in their math requirements, so do your research.

 2. Dordt's introductory sequence in biology, Botany and Zoology, are sufficient to meet an entrance requirement stated as "one year (8 credits) of general biology".
 However, the organism/ecology emphasis of these courses may not provide the best preparation for the MCAT, so we highly recommend taking Biochemistry, Genetics, and Microbiology.